Membership in the ASCI is attained through a process of nomination and election, as mandated by the ASCI’s bylaws.

 When nominations are submitted, they are checked to ensure they are complete.
 The ASCI works with Proposers, supporters of nominations, and nominees when necessary to collect all information intended to accompany the nomination.
 Nominations for the following membership year may be submitted by the deadline specified for the current year.

-The limit of new members each year is 80, as established in the Society’s bylaws.
+The Council may recommend up to 100 nominees for membership per year, as stated in the Society’s bylaws.
 Beyond this, each Council determines the group that represents the best quality from the pool of nominations.
-The names of those who make the cutoff are then presented to the Active membership for a yes-or-no vote (the vote is for or against the entire list of nominees, not for or against each individual nominee).
+The Council concludes its review by producing a final list of those it recommends for election; this list is provided to the Active and Senior membership for a yes-or-no vote (the vote is for or against the entire list of those recommended, not for or against each individual person).
 After the results are received and audited, the result is official.